devpedrodiass/Ignite-Feed/README.md

 # Ignite-Feed

-That is a new project from Ignite Module at Rocketseat WebSite
+That is a new project from Ignite Module at Rocketseat WebSite.
+That is a simple blog feed that help me to learn all the React Fundamentals.

 **Vercel Link to test:** https://ignite-feed-739mtj8hk-fariapv.vercel.app/

-That is a simple blog feed that help me to learn all the React Fundamentals.

 ### **We have:**
 - Web Version
 - Mobile Version (Responsive)